The Love Song of J. Alfred Prufrock in popular culture: Film and television

 The poem is quoted several times, by various characters, in Francis Ford Coppola's Apocalypse Now (1979).

-The film I've Heard the Mermaids Singing (1987) directed by Patricia Rozema takes its title from a line in the poem; as does the film Eat the Peach (1986), directed by Peter Ormrod.
+The film I've Heard the Mermaids Singing (1987) directed by Patricia Rozema takes its title from a line in the poem, as do the films Eat the Peach (1986), directed by Peter Ormrod, and Till Human Voices Wake Us (2002), directed by Michael Petroni.

 In the Woody Allen film Midnight in Paris (2011), Gil (Owen Wilson) mentions the poem to T. S. Eliot as they get into a taxi.

 The film Saturn Returns (2009) features a diegetic reading of the poem.
-That scene was later used in the director's derivative experimental film Return Return, which premiered at the Berlin Film Festival in 2010.
+That scene was later used in the director Lior Shamriz's derivative experimental film Return Return, which premiered at the Berlin Film Festival in 2010.

 The film It Follows (2014) features a diegetic reading of three stanzas of the poem.

 In the film Mike's Murder (1984), Philip Green (played by Paul Winfield) paraphrases from the poem in describing the title character, Mike Chuhutsky (played by Mark Keyloun): "He was always preparing a face to meet the faces that he met."

 In the BBC TV Serial Bird of Prey (1982), 'Prufrock' is proposed as the codename for the secret plan to murder civil servant Henry Jay (played by Richard Griffiths), suggested by his corrupt senior officer Tony Hendersly (played by Jeremy Child).

+In season one, episode two of the HBO drama Succession, "Shit Show at the Fuck Factory," character Frank Vernon (played by Peter Friedman) misquotes the poem: "I am just an attendant lord, here to swell a scene or two."
+He references the poem once more by name in season 2, episode six, "Argestes," mentioning he likes to "recite Prufrock internally" during audits.

 Besides these film references, there are several short video adaptations and animations of this poem that are available online.
 Among others, we may find Jeffrey Martin's, Patty Arroyo's, Christopher Scott's, Laura Serivans's and Yulin Kuang's adaptations.
 There is also a forty-minute video and musical adaptation by the American rock band Heresy (see Music).

+Meg Ryan named her production company Prufrock Pictures after the poem.